Solar panels in a field at sunset in India for an article about India clean energy reaching a record 30% of utility electricity

 • Fossil fuel reduction: Despite rising electricity demand, India cut fossil fuel power generation by 4% — the direct result of renewable capacity coming online faster than consumption is growing.

-• Installed capacity: As of June 2025 C.E., non-fossil fuel sources account for nearly 50% of India’s total installed power capacity, putting the country ahead of its own 2030 targets.
+• Installed capacity: As of June 2025 C.E., non-fossil fuel sources account for nearly 50% of India’s total installed power capacity, putting the country ahead of its own 2030 C.E. targets.

 Why this milestone matters